 It is with great sadness that we learn of the death of our Bishop Emeritus, Stephen Hector Doueihi.

 Bishop Stephen Hector established the Maronite Mission of Greenville and also gave us the name of Saint Rafka Mission.
-He had a special place in his heart for our mission and his last visit among us was the Lenten Mission several years ago.
+He had a special place in his heart for our mission.
 His obituary can be found here.

 "Believers are increasingly aware that, unless the Good News is made known also in the digital world, it may be absent in the experience of many people for whom this existential space is important."
 Message of Pope Benedict XVI for the 47th World Communications Day.